ryandejaegher/hugo-starter/content/articles/_index.md

 type: home
 url: "/"
 show_summary: false
+layout: null
+cascade:
+    layout: single-left

 ---
 This is a message that shows up above the articles.
-WOW